 Laddering is the opportunity to apply specific Western University Bachelor of Education Specialization courses towards advanced standing in our MPEd.
 Bachelor of Education graduates who ladder into an MPEd will be able to complete the MPEd in 14-16 months, instead of the regular 24-month period of study.

 Students in the MPEd take one course at a time, enabling them to continue working full-time while pursuing their degree.
-While the MPEd is typically 6 terms in length, BEd students who ladder into the program are able to complete the MPEd in only 4 terms:
+While the MPEd is typically 6 terms in length, BEd students who ladder into the program are able to skip 2 terms:

 MPEd laddering opportunities are based on the specialty area or teaching subjects you complete in Western's Bachelor of Education.
 Currently, the following partnerships exist: